datasciencecampus/pygrams/README.md

 This python-based app (`pygrams.py`) is designed to extract popular n-grams (words or short phrases) from free text within a large (>1000) corpus of documents.
 Example corpora of patent document abstracts are included for testing.

-The app operates according to the following steps:
+The app operates in the following steps:

-- A file containing a corpora of documents is selected (defaulting to a 1000 abstract patent file), where each row or list element in a file corresponds to a document, and the column for the text to be analysed is specified.
-In addition, the rows can be filtered by
+- A file containing a corpora of documents (placed in the /data folder) is selected (defaulting to a 1000 abstract patent file), where each row or list element in a file corresponds to a document.
+The column for the text to be analysed is specified, and optionally the rows can be filtered by date and by binary entries in specified columns.
-- The core of the app is to perform TFIDF.
+- The core function of the app is to perform TFIDF on the document corpus, optionally specifying minimum and maximum ngrams, and maximum document frequency.
+The resulting TDIDF matrix is stored on file.
-- Prior to TFIDF: dates, other? filter
-- Some feed into TFIDF, e.g. pick, time, ndl.
-- Weighting mask due to ... as terms and documents arrays.
-- Remove stop words?
-- Outputs are ....
--  (these can also be filtered by patent classification (cpc) code)

-Put data file in /data folder.

-Explain the folder structure, where the main files are: pygrams, then pipeline is main sequence.
+- The TFIDF matrix may subsequently be post processed using a mask comprising document weight vectors and term weight vectors.
+Document weightings include document length normalisation and time weighting (more recent documents weighted more highly).
+Term weightings include stop words, and word embeddings.
+- The default 'report' output is a ranked and scored list of 'popular' ngrams.
+Optional outputs are a graph, word cloud, tfidf matrix, and terms counts.

 ## Installation guide